-Many stakeholders operate from the town centre building and future flexibility was a key criterion in the design work.
+Many stakeholders operate from this town centre building and future flexibility was a key criterion in the design work.

-The existing site comprised the original 1930s County Hall and a major 1970s extension with limited information on the structure of the existing buildings.
+The existing site comprised the original 1930s County Hall and a major 1970s extension.
+One challenge was the limited information on the structure of these existing buildings.

-The courtyard needed to be enclosed to create a new dynamic public space and Integral produced a variety of options for the roof structure for discussion and costing.
+Enclosing the courtyard to create a new dynamic public space was key to the project and Integral produced a variety of options for the roof structure for discussion and costing.